Amazon launches Fraud Detector in general availability

-Amazon today announced the public launch of Fraud Detector, a fully managed service powered by machine learning that identifies potentially fraudulent activities like online payment and identity fraud.
+Amazon today announced the public launch of Fraud Detector, a fully managed service powered by machine learning that identifies potentially fraudulent activities like online payment and identity theft.
 First unveiled during Amazon’s re:Invent 2019 conference last December, it’s now generally available for Amazon Web Services (AWS) customers in select regions.

 Every year, online fraud costs companies around the world immense time and capital.
 The Association of Certified Fraud Examiners reports the money lost by businesses to fraudsters amounts to over $3.5 trillion annually.
-Large organizations are particularly vulnerable to payments fraud, as those with revenue greater than $1 billion experienced a jump of seven percentage points in 2018 to 87%.
+Large organizations are particularly vulnerable to payments fraud, as those with revenue greater than $1 billion experienced a jump of 7 percentage points in 2018 to 87%.

 Fraud Detector — which counts among its early adopters GoDaddy, Truevo, and ActiveCampaign — aims to combat this with AI.
-AWS customers provide email addresses, IP addresses, and other historical transaction and account registration data, along with markers indicating which transactions are legitimate and which are fradulent.
-Amazon takes that information and uses algorithms — plus data detectors developed on the consumer business of Amazon’s retail business — to build bespoke models that recognize things like potentially malicious email domains and IP address formation.
+AWS customers provide email addresses, IP addresses, and other historical transaction and account registration data, along with markers indicating which transactions are legitimate and which are fraudulent.
+Amazon takes that information and uses algorithms — plus data detectors developed on the consumer side of Amazon’s retail business — to build bespoke models that recognize things like potentially malicious email domains and IP address formation.
 After the model is created, customers can create, view, and update rules to enable actions based on model predictions without relying on others.

 Fraud Detector lets admins selectively introduce additional steps or checks based on risk.
 For example, they can set up a customer account registration workflow to require additional email and phone verification steps only for registrations that exhibit high-risk characteristics.
-Furthermore, Fraud Detector can identify accounts that are more likely to abuse ‘try before you buy’ programs and flag suspicious online payment transactions before orders are processed and fulfilled.
+Furthermore, Fraud Detector can identify accounts that are more likely to abuse “try before you buy” programs and flag suspicious online payment transactions before orders are processed and fulfilled.

 It’s all exposed through a private endpoint API, which can be incorporated into services and apps on the client side.
 Amazon claims that Fraud Detector’s machine learning models identify up to 80% more potential bad actors than traditional methods, on average.